kozhin/docker-nginx/README.md

 NOTE: use `docker image prune` to remove unused images.
 BE CAREFUL!
 This command may remove other unused images.

+### How to remove a virtual host for a domain name

+1. Remove certificate from the container (`docker exec -it web sh`): `certbot delete --cert-name example.com`
+2. Remove virtual host upstream from `conf.d/upstreams.conf`
+2. Check `conf.d/default.conf` and remove unnecessary virtual host

 ## License

 MIT